mberk/rss-wwc-2023-prediction-competition/README.md

 # Welcome to the RSS Women's World Cup 2023 Prediction Competition!

+The organisers are grateful to [Smartodds](https://www.smartodds.co.uk/) for their continued support in sponsoring this competition and its previous editions

 ## Rules

 1. The goal of the competition is to make probabilistic predictions of the outcome of every game in the Women's World Cup 2023 tournament